-Library Services ensures that the Library collection develops in line with the teaching and research requirements of the College.
-We do this through extensive communication, ensuring reading lists are sent directly from Schools to the acquisitions team, and selecting resources based on requirements identified by both ourselves and Schools.
+Library Services ensures that its collections develop in line with the teaching and research requirements of the University.
+We do this through extensive communication, ensuring reading lists are sent directly from Schools to the library acquisitions team, and selecting resources based on requirements identified by both ourselves and Schools.

 For more information on using MyReadingLists, including instructions on how to submit your reading lists, please see the MyReadingLists Lib Guide.